Divi/vagrant-bootstrap/README.md

 =============================

 A simple provisioning Vagrant bootstrap to be ready for PHP/MySQL development.
 This is a Symfony2 bootstrap for Mac/Linux users only !
+If you are a Windows user, please goto the branch "symfony2-windows".

 ## Step 1 :